rss feed

 Firstly, I'm using a horizontal plumb line held between both hands.
 I've tied a couple of knots in the cotton which I can use as markers.
 This is how I did first the stage:

-1. First, select a point on the outline to be transferred to the paper, say where her neck meets her shoulder on the left
+- First, select a point on the outline to be transferred to the paper – say, where her neck meets her shoulder on the left.

-2. Get the plumb line horizontally level with the point
+- Get the plumb line horizontally level with the point.

-4. Measure the horizontal distance between the knot on the plumb line and the point and hold my thumb nail there.
+- Measure the horizontal distance between the knot on the plumb line and the point and hold my thumb-nail there.

-7. Walk over and mark the point.
-I've found it's good not to worry about this first attempt.
+- Walk over and mark the point.
+I’ve found it’s good not to worry too much about this first attempt.
 In walking over to the easel, you can lose the position of the point very easily because you have nothing close by to relate it to.
-Don't worry about it, just mark it somewhere close.
+Don’t worry about it, just mark it somewhere close.
 This point will become the reference point to which the next attempt(s) will be related.
-As long as it's within about a 10 pence piece of where it should be, it'll do.
+As long as it’s within about a 10 pence piece of where it should be, it’ll do it’s job.

-8. Go back to the spot, get in position, and check the position of the dot.
+- Go back to the spot, get in position, and check the position of the dot.
 I do this by checking the vertical accuracy first.
 I ignore the distance from the centre line for a moment, and just adjust the vertical position, the height of the mark.
 I then walk over again and, keeping the horizontal distance from the centre line as it is, correct the vertical position of the mark.
-Once that's right, I then check the horizontal distance of the point from the centre line.
+Once that’s right, I then check the horizontal distance of the point from the centre line.
 Splitting it up this way seems to make it more manageable.
-Most of these dots took three to four adjustments before I thought they were right, or at least as right as I can get them with my wobbly old arms.
+Most of these dots took three to four adjustments before I thought they were right – or, at least as right as I can get them with my wobbly old arms 🙂

 Joining the Dots

-This bit took hardly any time at all.
-I wonder if I've done it wrong?
+This part of the drawing took hardly any time at all.
 It really is just joining the dots.
+The time taken to get a solid, accurate foundation in place is really paying off now.

-If you look closely at this one, you can see I've put some blu-tack on the plumb line just where the bottom of Clytie's chin crosses it.
-It helps to line my eye up vertically when I get back to my measuring point away from the easel.
+If you look closely at this one, you can see I’ve put some blu-tack on the plumb line just where the bottom of Clytie’s chin crosses it.
+It’s a visual marker to help to line my eye up vertically when I get back to my measuring point, away from the easel.

 Refining the Drawing